• Level 2

 • Physical therapists and occupational therapists

-• Teachers who work with special needs children
+• Teachers who work with children with disabilities

 • Family members and parents of children with cerebral palsy